Western Suburbs (Mumbai)

-The Western Suburbs is the western precinct of the city of Mumbai, India.
-The Western Suburbs consist of Andheri, Bandra, Bhayander, Borivali, Dahisar, Goregaon, Jogeshwari, Juhu, Kandivali, Khar, Malad, Mira Road, Santacruz and Vile Parle.
-Geographically, the Western Suburbs lie at the western part of Salsette Island, is a continuous urban sprawl spanning the areas from Bandra to Bhayander, which is separated by the Vasai Creek from Vasai-Virar city and Mithi River from Mumbai city district (Churchgate to Mahim).
+The Western Suburbs are the western precinct of the city of Mumbai, India.
+The Western Suburbs consist of Andheri, Bandra, Marol, Oshiwara, Lokhandwala, Borivali, Dahisar, Goregaon, Versova, Jogeshwari, Juhu, Kandivali, Khar, Malad, Saki Naka, Santacruz, and Vile Parle.
+Geographically, the Western Suburbs lie at the western part of Salsette Island, and are a continuous urban sprawl spanning the areas from Bandra to Bhayander, which is separated by the Vasai Creek from Vasai-Virar city and the Mithi River from Mumbai city district (Churchgate to Mahim).

 The Western Suburbs are some of the oldest suburbs of the city.
 In particular, Bandra has existed as a separate town almost as long as Mumbai.
 The area started its history as a bunch of fishing villages.
 River Mithi flows through this area and also serves as a sewage line.
 In the 1980s, a well-intentioned attempt to set up a new downtown away from Nariman Point resulted in the establishment of the Bandra Kurla Complex.
 Most of the larger financial banks and companies moved to this place.

 Apart from the usual suburban sprawl, this area has some nice beaches, especially near Malad.
 Jogeshwari has hot springs which are reputed to have medicinal properties.
 Borivali is the entry point for the Sanjay Gandhi National Park, which is why the wildlife reserve is more popularly known as Borivali National Park.

 Many software and BPO companies have their offices in and around SEEPZ in Andheri.
-The western suburbs also boast of the Juhu Beach.
+The western suburbs also have the Juhu Beach.
 These suburbs can get extremely crowded in the evenings, with very severe traffic jams.

 Division

 The city of Mumbai lies on Salsette Island.
-Administratively it has two official divisions: Mumbai City district (Churchgate to Mahim) and Mumbai Suburban district (Bandra to Dahisar).Mumbai City district consists of the island city that lies to the south of Salsette Island.
+Administratively it has two official divisions: Mumbai City district and Mumbai Suburban district.
+Mumbai City district consists of the island city that lies to the south of Salsette Island.
 This region is called South Mumbai.
 The western part of Mumbai Suburban district (to the west of Sanjay Gandhi National Park) is called the Western Suburbs and the eastern part of the district is called the Eastern Suburbs.

 The northernmost portion of the island, which is outside of the Mumbai city limits, lies in Thane District.

-South Mumbai, the Western Suburbs and the Eastern Suburbs are not officially defined divisions of Mumbai and different people may include different areas in each division.
+South Mumbai, the Western Suburbs and the Eastern Suburbs are not officially defined divisions of Mumbai, and different people may include different areas in each division.
 This article uses the most popular divisions.

 Transport

 Air

 Chhatrapati Shivaji International Airport is located in Andheri.
 Most 5-star hotels are located nearby.
-Juhu Aerodrome, which is used by small private aircraft and as a heliport, is located in Juhu.
+The Juhu Aerodrome, which is used by small private aircraft and also as a heliport, is located in Juhu.